Examples

 Next, we train the estimator using train()

-, here using the default absolute-error loss.
-We'll train the estimator using 50 independent replicates per parameter configuration.
+, here using the default mean-absolute-error loss, so that the resulting neural Bayes estimator approximates the marginal posterior medians.
+We'll train the estimator using $m=50$ independent replicates per parameter configuration.
 Below, we pass our user-defined functions for sampling parameters and simulating data, but one may also pass parameter or data instances, which will be held fixed during training:

 m = 50

-To fully exploit the amortised nature of neural estimators, one may wish to save a trained estimator and load it in later sessions: see Saving and loading neural estimators for details on how this can be done.
+One may wish to save a trained estimator and load it in a later session: see Saving and loading neural estimators for details on how this can be done.

 The function assess()

 can be used to assess the trained estimator.
-Parametric and non-parametric bootstrap-based uncertainty quantification are facilitated by bootstrap()
+Parametric and non-parametric bootstrap estimates can be obtained via bootstrap()

 :